cketti/cketti.de/about.md

 ---
 layout: page
 title: About
-#bigimg: "/img/berlin.jpg"
 ---

 Hi, I go by the name **cketti**.

-I am a freelance software developer living in Berlin, Germany.
+I am a software developer living in Berlin, Germany.

-This site is as close to a curriculum vitae as I ever plan to create.
-It contains this incomplete description of what I do, and a list of ways to [contact](/contact/) me.

-Since my first contact with an Android phone in 2009 I am obsessed with the system.
-The fact that I couldn't get any of the email apps of that time to work with my email provider led me to contributing a patch to [K-9 Mail](https://github.com/k9mail/k-9) which remedied that.
-This was my entry into the world of serious open source development.
-Nowadays I am the lead developer of the email app *K-9 Mail* and author of several small apps and libraries.

-In 2012 I moved to Berlin and immediately fell in love with the local Android community.
-Soon I became involved as a co-organizer of [Berlindroid](https://www.meetup.com/berlindroid/), a monthly meetup for Android developers.
+I am the maintainer of [K-9 Mail](https://k9mail.app/), an open source email app for Android.

-In 2015 and 2016 I have been part of the program committee for the Android developer conference [droidcon Berlin](https://droidcon.de/).
+I am one of the organizers of [Berlindroid](https://berlindroid.de/), the Android developer meetup in Berlin.

-Due to my work on *K-9 Mail* I have become somewhat of an expert on the topic of email on Android.
-I'm also very interested in the way Android apps interoperate.
-In my opinion the numerous options for different apps to work with each other is the best feature of the platform.
-If you need professional help with an Android app, especially when it comes to email or interoperability issues, please don't hesitate to [contact](/contact/) me.

 In addition to this website I have online presences on the following sites: